nrakshi3060/ShowmeDataStructures/Problem6.md

 Problem 6 : Union and Intersection of Two Linked Lists

 In this problem get_dict is implemented to convert the linked list to dictionary.
-Reason for using dictionary is it provides O(1) complexity to access the elements.
+Reason for using dictionary is because it provides O(1) complexity to access the elements.
 Once it is converted to dict it becomes easy to perform union and intersection.
-Both union and intersection takes O(n) time complexity.
+To find intersection of two linked list it would take n plus m iterations to convert them to dictionary and to loop over them to find intersecting elements.
+In union method it takes n plus m iterations to convert the linked lists to set and then iterate over n plus m elements to create union linkedlist.
+So time complexity is directly propotional to the length of the linked lists so it is O(N).
+Number of actively used storage units is  directly proportional to the number of nodes in both linked list so it is O(N).